 - surge capacity and system resilience.

-The VHA held its first Rural Regional Roundtable (RRR) on Wednesday 13 October.
-Rural and regional health board directors, executives, and senior leaders from across the state joined virtual discussions on readiness and resilience as the health system prepares for the COVID-19 peak.
+For our first meeting (13 October 2021), rural and regional health board directors, executives, and senior leaders from across the state joined virtual discussions on readiness and resilience as the health system prepares for the COVID-19 peak.

-We have summarised key themes from the session in this article.
-The information collected around COVID-19 preparedness will assist in applying a strong rural and regional lens to our ‘Navigating COVID peak’ advocacy work.
+We summarised key themes from the session in this article and the information collected around COVID-19 preparedness will assist in applying a strong rural and regional lens to our ‘Navigating COVID peak’ advocacy work.